tagohd/mono/Outline EX.md

 - While attempting to retrieve [[CHALICE OF SUDMORANTH|THE CHALICE]], Luke encounters AL for the first time.
 Despite James's "best" efforts, he is woefully unprepared, and AL beats him handily.
 - Case shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
 - Luke wonders why he lost if he's THE CHOSEN ONE.
 (He'll just have to try harder.)
 Case assures him that it's simply because he hasn't completed his training.
 (And maybe there's a sweet moment where Case promises that he'll never let Luke face AL alone again.)
+	- AL does not steal Artifacts here?

 ### 1.2.4 Reward
 3-6 Oct (THE CHALICE was really far away...)
 - Luke returns to finish his training.
 James teaches him a very powerful spell, but Luke accidentally kills James when he tries to cast it.
 	- Let's say the spell is [[Greater Fuck You Up Big Time]] for now.
+	- Luke is only able to cast it because he has the Artifacts.
 - As he dies, James begrudgingly admits that he is proud of Luke, and that he has a message for Luke to deliver to AL when next they meet: James still remembers AL.
 	- Do Case and Luke know that AL is James's ex-husband?
 If they didn't, do they know now?